If you like communicating with people, you might consider a speech language pathology bachelor’s degree.

 What Is the SLP Bachelor’s Degree Salary and Career Outlook?

 If you decide to pursue a bachelor’s degree in speech language pathology, you will find that a speech pathology assistant salary is comparable to an assistant in occupational therapy or physical therapy.
+Some students may even compare the career trajectory of a speech pathologist vs an occupational therapist before deciding on one or the other.
 Similarly, aides in those fields have comparable salaries.
 A minimum of an associate’s degree is required.

 In 2019, an occupational therapy assistant had an average annual salary of $62,000 and physical therapy assistant had an average annual salary of $59,000.
 An occupational therapy aide had an average annual salary of $29,000 and physical therapy aide had an average annual salary of $27,000.